-Ratio of Pupils to Academic Counselor (School Year 2019-2020)
+2020-21 Ratio of Pupils to Academic Counselor

-Academic Counselor 710

-\One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+This table displays the ratio of pupils to Academic Counselor.
+One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.